-Even when a thorough professional geotechnical analysis of a site concludes that a proposed development is expected to be safe from bluff retreat hazards for the life of the project, it has been the experience of the Commission that in some instances, unexpected bluff retreat episodes that threaten development during the life of a structure sometimes do occur in Laguna Beach (See, for example, CDPs P-80-7431 & 5-99-332-A1: Kinard/Frahm; CDPs 5-88-177 & 5-93-254G: Arnold; CDPs 5-84-46 &5-98-39: Denver/Canter; CDPs 5-95-23 &5-99-56: Bennet; and CDPs 6-88-515 & 6-99-114G: McAllister).
+Even when a thorough professional geotechnical analysis of a site concludes that a proposed development is expected to be safe from bluff retreat hazards for the life of the project, it has been the experience of the Commission that in some instances, unexpected bluff retreat episodes that threaten development during the life of a structure sometimes do occur in Laguna Beach (See, for example, CDPs P-80-7431 & 5-99-332-A1: Kinard/Frahm; CDPs 5-88-177 & 5-93-254G: Arnold; CDPs 5-84-46 &5-98-39: Denver/Canter; CDPs 5-95-23 &5-99-56: Bennet; and CDPs 6-88-515 & 6-99-114G: McAllister.
 In the Commission's experience, geologists cannot predict with absolute certainty if or when bluff failure on a particular site may take place, and cannot predict if or when a residence or property may be come threatened by natural coastal processes.

-To minimize the project's potential future impact on shoreline processes, Special Condition 6 prohibits construction of any future bluff or shoreline protective device(s) to protect the development if approved pursuant to Coastal Development Permit No. 5-11-064 including, but not limited to, the residence, foundations, patios, pool and any other future improvements in the event that the development is threatened with damage or destruction from waves, erosion, storm conditions, bluff retreat, landslides, sea level rise or other natural coastal hazards in the future.
-Thus, pursuant to Special Condition 6, the applicant agrees to waive any right to construct any future bluff or shoreline protective devices such as revetments, seawalls, caissons, cliff retaining walls, shotcrete walls, and other such construction that armors or otherwise substantially alters the bluff face.
-Special Condition 6 does not preclude the applicant from applying for future coastal development permits for maintenance of existing development or future improvements to the site (other than blufftop or shoreline protective devices) including landscaping and drainage improvements aimed to prevent slope and bluff instability.
+To minimize the project's potential future impact on shoreline processes, Special Condition 5 prohibits construction of any future bluff or shoreline protective device(s) to protect the development if approved pursuant to Coastal Development Permit No. 5-11-064 including, but not limited to, the residence, foundations, patios, pool and any other future improvements in the event that the development is threatened with damage or destruction from waves, erosion, storm conditions, bluff retreat, landslides, sea level rise or other natural coastal hazards in the future.
+Special Condition 5 prevents the construction of future bluff or shoreline protective devices such as revetments, seawalls, caissons, cliff retaining walls, shotcrete walls, and other such construction that armors or otherwise substantially alters the bluff face.
+Special Condition 5 does not preclude the applicant from applying for future coastal development permits for maintenance of existing development or future improvements to the site (other than blufftop or shoreline protective devices) including landscaping and drainage improvements aimed to prevent slope and bluff instability.
 The Commission would determine the consistency of such proposals with the Coastal Act in its review of such applications.